 EDMs (Electronic Direct Mail) is another way of directing your Gamification Campaign straight to your customer base.
-While Social Media platforms can fluctuate in relevance to your campaign and its intended audience, EDMs are a consistent audience that should always be tapped into for any and all Marketing Campaigns.
+While Social Media platforms can fluctuate in relevance to your campaign and its intended audience, EDMs are a consistent audience that should always be tapped into for any and all sales cycles.

 8. Campaign duration and long term sales efforts

-You want your users to feel a sense of urgency when participating in the campaign, if they feel that they have all the time in the world to engage with the competition, they may put off and lose their opportunity all together.
+You want your users to feel a sense of urgency when participating in the campaign, if they feel that they have all the time in the world to engage with the competition, they may put off and lose their opportunity altogether.

 While engagement is an essential part of the marketing process, the long-game should lead to increased sales and revenue for your brand.

-As mentioned at the start of this article, each marketing campaign is unique in its structure, objectives and target audience.
-So with that in mind not all 8 pillars may be necessary for a campaign to be successful.
-All we can suggest is that you apply as many of these pillars to your campaign that make sense within its form.
+Each marketing campaign is unique in its structure, objectives and target audience.
+With that in mind, not all 8 pillars may be necessary for a campaign to be successful.

-For further enquiries about successful marketing campaigns, checkout our Case Studies page and fill out the information field below to further enquire with some of our friendly Gamify staff.
+For further enquiries about successful marketing campaigns, check out our Case Studies page and fill out the information field on the right of this page to further enquire with some of our friendly Gamify staff.